robsongcruz/weblibrary/README.md

 Instalation: readme at /backend and /frontend

-OBS: incomplete - function for associate authors with books, but it's loading the associated data from db.
+OBS: incomplete - function to associate authors with books, but it's loading the associated data from db.